The first rule of business is to always stay in business. Do you know what this means for a SaaS company?

 How To Move Potential Customers From Engagement To Exploration

-For instance, you can create step-by-step tutorials explaining your product’s specific features and how customers can use it to solve their day-to-day business needs.
+For instance, you can create step-by-step tutorials explaining your product’s specific features and how customers can use them to solve their day-to-day business needs.

-On top of that, send follow up messages while directing your audience to pricing pages.
-Also, promote free trails if you have them to encourage potential customers to try out your product.
+On top of that, send follow-up messages while directing your audience to pricing pages.
+Also, promote free trials if you have them to encourage potential customers to try out your product.

 We recommend that you add CTAs in your follow-up emails and content to increase your chances of moving the customer to the next stage of the sales funnel.

 The prospect is now exploring your content and product prices.
 In essence, this means that they are one step to converting into a buying customer.

 How do you make this happen?
 There are several strategies you can use to move the potential customer further down the sales funnel.

 When you offer a free trial, you’re allowing a prospect full access to your SaaS product, albeit for a limited period.

 The primary aim is to make sure that the lead has a taste of what your tool product can do for free, thereby increasing the odds of continuing to use your product after the trial.